Five starting points for a new system for resource allocation to higher education

 • Distribution between education and research

-• Who has ongoing influence over dimensioning and supply
+• Who has ongoing influence over sizing and supply?

 Read more: